XMYSTERlOUSX/mega-link-downloader-bot/README.md

 ```sh
 python3 bot.py
 ```
-Now If you did everything correctly bot will be running successfully! 🥳
+Now If you did everything correctly, the bot will be running successfully! 🥳
 </details>

 ---